 The 43rd Annual Philip E. Heckerling Institute on Estate Planning was again held in Orlando during the week of January 12, 2009.
-I have summarized some of my observations for the week, as well as other observations from developments over the last several months.
-My goal is not to provide a general summary of the presentations; the summaries provided on the American Bar Association Real Property, Trust & Estate Law Section website (http://www.abanet.org/rppt/meetings_cle/heckerling) that is prepared by a number of reporters, coordinated by Joe Hodges, do an excellent job of that.
-This is merely a summary of observations of items that were particularly interesting to me.
-I generally have not included ideas that were summarized in the Heckerling Musings that I prepared for last year's Institute.
+I have summarized some of my observations from the 43rd Annual Philip E. Heckerling Institute on Estate Planning in January, as well as other observations from developments over the year.
 I sometimes identify speakers, but often not.
-However, I take no credit for any of the outstanding ideas discussed at the Institute - I am merely relaying the ideas of others that were discussed during the week.
+However, I take no credit for any of the outstanding ideas discussed at the Institute or other seminars that I have attended - I am merely relaying the ideas of others.